Troop 39 Participation Policy

-If problem behavior persists, the troop may revoke a Scout’s membership in that troop.
+If problem behavior persists, the troop may revoke a Scout’s membership in the troop.

-The troop should inform the Scout executive about all incidents that result in a physical injury or involve allegations of sexual misconduct by a youth member with another youth member.
+The troop should inform the the Shakori Scout Executive about all incidents that result in a physical injury or involve allegations of sexual misconduct by a youth member with another youth member.